astronomer/migrate-to-astro/README.md

 # Overview
-This repository is meant to contain scripts to assist customers moving from Nebula to Astro.
+This repository is meant to contain scripts to assist customers moving from Software/Nebula to Astro.
 See usage instructions below

 # Pre-requisites
 - Python 3